1-800-758-7571 | Hablamos Español!

 To manage OSA in surgery, you may need a team or medical professionals to devise a modified treatment plan.
 Sleep specialists, anesthesiologists, and surgeons must work together to identify the patient’s risks and the best treatments.
 This care plan may include preoperative screening for OSA and continuous positive airway pressure (CPAP) therapy before and after surgery.
 It is also essential to use alternative airway management techniques and medications that reduce the risk of respiratory depression.

 It’s vital that your care team is made aware of your medical history and the symptoms you experience related to OSA.
-This will ensure you get coordinated medical care that results in the best outcomes for surgical recovery.
+This will ensure you get coordinated medical care that results in the best outcomes for surgery recovery.

 Get In Touch!